safe-global/safe-docs/safe-core-sdk/relay-kit/reference/RelayKitBasePack.md

 Sends the Safe transaction to the relay for execution.

-If the Safe is not deployed, it will create a transaction batch including the Safe deployment.
+If the Safe isn't deployed, it will create a transaction batch including the Safe deployment.

 It returns a Promise that resolves with a RelayResponse object.